beechit/TYPO3_Welcome/README.md

         }
     }

-To override this create your own `setup.txt` (for later use) and `constants.txt` (see extension dir structure which directory).
-Copy those contents as above in the constants.txt and modify the file to the path to your own logo in the site_template extension.
+To override and create your own `setup.txt` (for later use) and `constants.txt` (see extension dir structure which directory).
+Copy the content as above to the constants.txt and modify the logo constant to the location to your own logo in the site_template extension.
 For example : `file = EXT:site_template/Resources/Public/Images/logo.png`.
 The `EXT:site_template` directs to your extension directory.

-The TypoScript then needs to be included in your website.
-This needs a certain order otherwise because we want to override the bootstrap_package constants and not let the bootstrap constants override ours.
+Include this piece TypoScript in your website.
+This needs a certain order otherwise because the new logo setting has to override setting in the bootstrap_package constants and not let the bootstrap constants override ours.
 Therefore we first need to mention it as an *static template* by adding the following lines to `ext_tables.php` .

     \TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addStaticFile(
         $_EXTKEY,